get link The WRATH of RUSHING

 What a ridiculous joke… rushing to find a solution is as silly as a fish looking for a drink of water!

 The rushing itself creates the inability to remember to slow down, breathe and be present with what is.
-I noticed for me, rushing actually watch creates more thinking, and solutions never lie in thought!
+I noticed for me, rushing actually essay james joyce creates more thinking, and solutions never lie in thought!
 In my experience, solutions happen in stillness and in the silence between thoughts.
 Questions arise as thoughts.
 Answers arise as thoughts.
 Solutions however, from which all answers arise, happen in silent stillness.